 As discussed below, the proposed Project would not directly foster economic or population growth or the construction of new housing in the Port's region of influence (Los Angeles County, Orange County, Riverside County, San Bernardino County, and Ventura County).
-Although the proposed Project would lead to development of a currently underutilized area and increase the volume of containers moving through Berths 302-306, this would not stimulate significant population growth, remove obstacles to population growth, or necessitate the construction of new community facilities that would lead to additional growth in the surrounding area.
+Although the proposed Project would lead to the improvement of container-handling efficiencies of the YTI Terminal and increase the volume of containers moving through Berths 212-224, this change would not stimulate significant population growth, remove obstacles to population growth, or necessitate the construction of new community facilities that would lead to additional growth in the surrounding area.